California Trapdoor Spider (Bothriocyrtum californicum)

-Their burrows can up more than 7 or 8 inches deep and serve as both a home and a trap.
+These burrows can be more than 7 or 8 inches deep and serve as both a home and a trap.
 The top of the burrow opening is covered with a silk door that is hinged.
 As the years pass, spiders add more silk webbing to their doors.
 They may also collect debris and loose leaf litter, helping to camouflage its existence.
 Burrows are usually built into hillsides or cliff-faces, often facing direct sunlight for ambient warmth and usually near vegetation that is likely to attract insects.
 Under this door, the spider waits and, when it senses oncoming prey, it quickly lunges out of its burrow and catches the prey item.
 Once caught, the prey gets pulled down into the trap and restrained in the burrow by both the spider's body as well as silk-covered walls inside the burrow.
 The prey is consumed below the door, leaving no warning above for future passersby.